rubyrazor/masters-of-shaolin/README.md

 # Masters of Shaolin

-An imageboard where afficionados of Shaolin Kung Fu can upload images, along with a title and a description, of their adored masters and discuss their uploads in a comment section.
+An imageboard where afficionados of Shaolin Kung Fu can upload images of their adored masters and discuss their uploads in a comment section.
 I built the network in an intense one-week project while attending a full-time coding bootcamp with SPICED Academy, Berlin, from Sept 2021 to Dec 2021.

 </br>